What Happens When a Battery Dies After Long Time No Charging?

 Batteries are essential to our daily lives, powering everything from smartphones to electric vehicles.
 However, many users may need help understanding the implications of leaving a battery uncharged for an extended period.
 This article delves into the consequences of prolonged inactivity in batteries, mainly focusing on lithium-ion and lead-acid batteries.

 Part 1.
-What happens to a battery when it is left uncharged?
+What really happens when a battery sits uncharged?
+(The chemistry of death)

 Several processes can lead to degradation when a battery is left uncharged for a long time.
 The most significant effects are related to the chemical reactions within the battery, which can result in permanent damage.